iamsaswata/imdlib/docs/Description.rst

 IMDLIB is tested for both Windows and Linux platforms with 64-bit architecture.

-We recommend using ‘Conda’  to install IMDLIB.
+We recommend ‘Conda’  to install IMDLIB.

 .. code-block:: bash